UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

    - **Service Fabric runtime package URL** - Specify the URL to download the Service Fabric runtime package from.
 For disconnected scenarios, download the service fabric runtime from the URL specified and upload it to a blob and enable anonymous access and specify the URL here.

+   > [!WARNING]
+    > There are compatibility issues between the latest release of Service Fabric and its corresponding SDK.
+Until that issue is addressed, please provide the following parameters to the deployment package URL and runtime package URL.
+Your deployments will fail otherwise.
+    >
+    > - Service Fabric deployment package URL: https://download.microsoft.com/download/8/3/6/836E3E99-A300-4714-8278-96BC3E8B5528/6.5.641.9590/Microsoft.Azure.ServiceFabric.WindowsServer.6.5.641.9590.zip
+    > - Service Fabric runtime package URL: https://download.microsoft.com/download/B/0/B/B0BCCAC5-65AA-4BE3-AB13-D5FF5890F4B5/6.5.641.9590/MicrosoftAzureServiceFabric.6.5.641.9590.cab
+    >
+    > For disconnected deployments, download these packages from the specified location and host it locally on an Azure Stack Hub Blob.

    - **Subscription** - This is your UKCloud for Microsoft Azure subscription.

    - **Resource Group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop-out window.
 Note that to create a Service Fabric cluster, the resource group must contain no other resources.